awsdocs/amazon-s3-user-guide/doc_source/enable-replication.md

    After you save the destination bucket name and account ID, you might get a warning message indicating that you must add a bucket policy to the destination bucket so that Amazon S3 can verify whether versioning is enabled on the bucket\.
 If versioning is enabled on your source bucket you can copy the bucket policy from the **Permissions** page, and then add the policy to the destination bucket in the other account\.
 For information about adding a bucket policy to an S3 bucket and versioning, see [How Do I Add an S3 Bucket Policy?](add-bucket-policy.md) and [How Do I Enable or Suspend Versioning for an S3 Bucket?](enable-versioning.md)\.
 ![\[Warning message stating that S3 can't detect whether versioning is enabled on the destination bucket\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/crr-wizard-destination-x-account-error.png)

-1. If you chose to replicate objects encrypted with AWS KMS, under **Destination encryption settings**, type the Amazon Resource Name \(ARN\) AWS KMS key to use to encrypt the replicas in the destination bucket\.
+1. If you chose to replicate objects encrypted with AWS KMS, under **Destination encryption settings**, type the Amazon Resource Name \(ARN\) AWS KMS CMK to use to encrypt the replicas in the destination bucket\.

-   For more information about creating an AWS KMS key, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/UsingServerSideEncryption.html) in the *AWS Key Management Service Developer Guide*\.
+   For more information about creating an AWS KMS CMK, see [Creating Keys](https://docs.aws.amazon.com/kms/latest/developerguide/UsingServerSideEncryption.html) in the *AWS Key Management Service Developer Guide*\.
-![\[Enter an AWS KMS key to encrypt the objects in the destination bucket.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/crr-wizard-destination-kms-key-only.png)
+![\[Enter an AWS KMS CMK to encrypt the objects in the destination bucket.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/crr-wizard-destination-kms-key-only.png)

 1. On the **Set destination** page, under **Options**:
    + To replicate your data into a specific storage class in the destination bucket, select **Change the storage class for the replicated object\(s\)**\.
 Then choose the storage class that you want to use for the replicated objects in the destination bucket\.
 If you don't select this option, the storage class for replicated objects is the same class as the original objects\.
    + To change the object ownership of the replica objects to the destination bucket owner, select **Change object ownership to destination owner**\.
 This option enables you to separate object ownership of the replicated data from the source\.
 If asked, type the account ID of the destination bucket\.

      When you select this option, regardless of who owns the source bucket or the source object, the AWS account that owns the destination bucket is granted full permission to replica objects\.
 For more information, see [Replication: Change Replica Owner](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication-change-owner.html) in the *Amazon Simple Storage Service Developer Guide*\.
-![\[Enter an AWS KMS key to encrypt the objects in the destination bucket.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/crr-wizard-destination-change-object-owner.png)
+![\[Enter an AWS KMS CMK to encrypt the objects in the destination bucket.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/crr-wizard-destination-change-object-owner.png)

    Choose **Next**\.